nycmeshnet/docs/content/hardware/config.md

 **You will need to edit the config.
 [Please see this bug](https://github.com/nycmeshnet/nycmesh-configgen/issues/9)**

+The extra lines are specifically-
+installation=any
+before the
+frequency=5180

 You can install an SXTsq to connect to one of our OmniTik routers using OSPF/WDS meshing.
 The SXTsq is directional so it can reach further distances than an omnidirectional OmniTik.

-**You will need to edit the config.
-[Please see this bug](https://github.com/nycmeshnet/nycmesh-configgen/issues/9)**

 If you are installing an SXTsq to plug into port 5 of an OmniTik use this [SXTsq config](https://configgen.nycmesh.net/?device=SXTsq5AC&template=sxtsq5ac-wds-ospf.rsc.tmpl)